 Impero's main film sees the lead character Jabarii, enter a traditional British pub at Christmas.
 Knowing how society sometimes receives gender non-conforming and trans people, Jabarii visibly becomes worried about the sparkling outfit they had initially loved.
 Then, fortified by music and inner confidence, they push through the feared judgement and discomfort and dance their way into changing the whole atmosphere in the pub, to one of complete inclusivity and celebration.
 In the words of the campaign, they "Slay it".

 With George donating £100,000 in 2021 to Diversity Roles Models to support them to end LGTBQ+ bullying in schools, Impero built on this by partnering with them to feature in the campaign itself.
 The execution behind it all is based on the learning that going home at Christmas is not always easy.
-In a recent survey, 44% of LGBTQ+ people feel like they cannot go home for the holidays as their "true selves" – this sentiment is particularly true for those within the queer community.
+In a recent survey, 44% of LGBT+ people feel like they cannot go home for the holidays as their "true selves" – this sentiment is particularly true for those within the queer community.
 Empathy, empowerment and confidence are key weapons against this, so Impero highlighted them in the campaign.